kavita392/school/README.md

 # school
-THis is my coolege repository
+THis is my school repository
+author name-kavita rajbhar